top of page

 Email Ian at ianplantphoto@gmail.com to register.

 This place will take your breath away, and not just because of the elevation!
 The Puna Wilderness, a high desert plateau located in a remote corner of northern Argentina, contains some of the most incredible desert scenery in the world.
-Surreal rock formations, massive sand dunes, endless salt pans, dramatic mountains, and colorful geothermal pools are just the beginning; you'll also have the chance to photograph colorful villages and flamingos by the thousands.
+Surreal rock formations, massive sand dunes, endless salt pans, dramatic mountains, ancient volcanoes, and colorful geothermal pools are just the beginning.
 We explore this epic wilderness with 4x4 vehicles, allowing us to photograph places rarely seen by others.
 I invite you to join me for this unique photo adventure, and to nurture your inner photo muse in the stark solitude of the Puna.

 Labyrinth Desert: A cracked mud desert carved from soft red claystone hills.